JJWallis/myteam/README.md

 ### Useful resources

 -  [Build a space travel website with Kevin Powell](https://scrimba.com/learn/spacetravel) - As this way my first multi-page project to this degree of scale, I wanted to adopt a methodology that allowed me to work efficiently when tackling such a project.
-Kevin is an amazing teacher who I learn from every time I watch, and these series of lessons helped me refine the way I organised my CSS, most notably through the use of utility classes.
+Kevin is an amazing teacher who I always learn from and these series of lessons helped me refine the way I organised my CSS.

 -  [Modular CSS with Sass Course](https://teamtreehouse.com/library/modular-css-with-sass) - Treehouse is an immense resource of great information from long-time developers in the industry.
-Although some of it can be outdated, the theoretical knowledge you gain of how each technology works behind the scenes way outweighs that small issue.
+Although some of it can be outdated, the theoretical knowledge you gain for each technology greatly outweighs that.

 -  [Kevin Powell - most common HTML mistakes](https://www.youtube.com/watch?v=NexL5_Vdoq8&ab_channel=KevinPowell) - This video was a great resource in showing me how to semantically structure a HTML page, focusing on not overusing headings and instead styling additional context about sections of content in the style of another element, if that design is desired.